strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

         brokers: # list with brokers' IDs to remove (as part of the scaling down)
 ```

-The `state` field provides the current state of the rebalancing operation, reflecting if it's for a scale down (`RebalancingOnScaleDown` value) or scale up (`RebalancingOnScaleUp` value).
+The `state` field provides the current state of the rebalancing process.
-When the rebalancing is running, its value is inferred from the status of the corresponding "actual" `KafkaRebalance` custom resource that was created for that purpose.
+Its value is defined by a Finite State Machine (FSM) described in the next sections which evolves even based on the status of the corresponding "actual" `KafkaRebalance` custom resource that was created for that purpose.
 The `lastTransitionTime` field provides the timestamp of the latest auto-rebalancing state update.
+The `error` field provides a message if a previous auto-rebalancing failed.
 The `modes` field lists the enabled rebalancing modes, as defined through the `spec.cruiseControl.autoRebalance.mode` field, with the corresponding `brokers` list containing the brokers' IDs that are part of the scaling (up/down) actions to be useful across reconciliations.
 The brokers being added/removed are provided by the `KafkaClusterCreator` and stored within the `KafkaAssemblyOperator` for later use in the auto-rebalancing.